lucasbruscato/mental-library/Continuous Integration & Continuous Delivery.md

-It's a methodology that is becoming more and more known and used in software development and data engineering, it relies on
+Aka CICD, it is a methodology that is becoming more and more used in software engineering, the CD part of the acronym it's also known as continuous deployment.

+The service compile the incremental code changes made by developers, then link and package them into software deliverables.
+Then, automated tests verify the software functionality and automated deployment services deliver them to end users.